-- Records: Establish a system for recording attendance to maintain awareness of attendance patterns.
-A simple chart, available from Human Resources, can be used to record attendance/absences for each employee.
+- Records: Ensure that all time worked for hourly employees are recorded in HRMS as well as all non-productive time (i.e. sick time, vacation, FMLA, etc.) for all exempt and non-exempt employees.
+Establish a system for tracking attendance to maintain awareness of attendance patterns.
+A simple chart, available from Human Resources, can be used to track attendance/absences for each employee.
 The data should be maintained consistently and accurately.
 This will enable the supervisor to work with the staff member as soon as problematic attendance is identified.
 NOTE: The attendance chart should be shared only with the employee whose attendance is problematic.

 - Standards: Because the needs of each unit may vary, there is no set formula for establishing standards of attendance.
-The total number of days absent is not as significant as the frequency of incidents.
-However, unscheduled absences averaging one shift per month should be considered excessive, except when the average is increased by a lengthy absence associated with a verified extended disability.
+The total number of unprotected days absent is not as significant as the frequency of incidents.
+For details related to protected leaves see Policy #267 Paid Family Leave (PFL), #339 Short-term Disability, #337 Sick Leave Plan, #357 Leaves of Absence, and Policy #358 Family Medical Leave.

-- Communications: Standards for attendance and the system for recording attendance should be defined and communicated on a continuing basis to all staff members in the department.
-When frequency of unscheduled absences becomes problematic, the issue should be addressed promptly with the employee, and appropriate action taken.
-(See Policy #154: Corrective Discipline, Policy #357: Leaves of Absence, and Policy #358: Family Medical Leave ).
-Followups should be built into the system to show serious intent.
-In interviewing job applicants, the supervisor should stress University interest in, and the importance of, good attendance.
+- Communications: The system for reporting and recording attendance should be defined and communicated on a continuing basis to all staff members in the department.
+When frequency of unprotected absences become problematic, the issue should be addressed promptly with the employee, and appropriate action taken.
+(See Policy #154 Corrective Discipline.)
+Because of the protections available to employees under federal and state leave laws, managers should discuss any planned actions with their applicable HR Business Partner prior to discussions with employee.

-- Health Problems: If a staff members’ general health is causing frequent or regular absences, employees should be directed to work closely with their physician to try to correct their absenteeism.
-If an employee has physical limitations, these must be in writing from a physician.
-The existence of an illness or injury may support continued use of sick leave, a leave under the Family Medical Leave Act (FMLA), a leave without pay to provide time for rehabilitation if sick leave benefits are exhausted, or eligibility for long-term disability.
-However if employees continue to be unavailable for work due to frequent and/or extended absences which are not eligible for Family Medical Leave, their employment may be terminated.
+- Health-Related Absences: If a staff member states their general health is causing frequent or regular absences, employees should be encouraged to work closely with their physician to try to correct their absenteeism.
+If an employee has physical limitations, these must be in writing from a physician and submitted to Human Resources for a review of a potential accommodation.
+The existence of an illness or injury may support the use of sick time/PTO, short term disability leave, a leave under the Family Medical Leave Act (FMLA), a leave without pay to provide time for rehabilitation if sick leave benefits are exhausted, or eligibility for long-term disability.
+However, if employees continue to be unavailable for work due to frequent and/or extended absences which are not protected, their employment may be terminated.